roconnorr/musicthing/README.md

 A frontend and backend for a self hosted streaming music server built with TypeScript, React, NodeJS and SQLite.

+# Setup

+Create a folder called `testmusic` in the root directory, or pass a custom directory for the server to scan with the `--dir` option.

 # Development environment

 ## Development with docker